matthewgeorgy/mmdbg/README.md

 Memory Leak (UNFREED MEMORY):

 * In the case of a memory leak, the address provided by MMDbg is the actual address of the memory that was allocated, either via `malloc()` or `new`.
-* The File + Line # are the File + Line # in the project where this memory was allocated.
+* The File + Line # give the location in the project where this memory was allocated.

 Buffer Overrun/Underrun:

-* MMDbg works by allocating an extra 4 bytes on each end of the buffer you allocated, writes a magic number to these addresses, and then makes sure the data wasn't overwritten when `free()` or `delete` is called (X = extra memory, B = original buffer):
+* MMDbg works by allocating an extra 4 bytes on each end of the buffer you allocated, writes a magic number to these addresses, and then makes sure the data wasn't overwritten when `free()` or `delete` is called.
+As such, the pointer provided by this type of warning is the starting address of the overwritten buffer.
-*
-* XXXXBBBBXXXX
-* 0123456789ABCDEF
-*
-* As such, the pointer provided by this type of warning is the starting address of whatever extra buffer was overwritten.
 * File + Line # are the same as for memory leaks.

 Free-after-free (DOUBLE FREE):

 * Here, the pointer is like for Memory Leaks (aka, the actual address of memory allocated).
-However, the File + Line # is more complicated.
-* In C, `free()` is just a function, which makes it very easy to override (namely, to wrap file `__FILE__` and `__LINE__`).
-This makes obtaining the File + Line # of where `free()` was called trivial, meaning that MMDbg can actually tell you where in the code you did a free-after-free if you used `free()`.
-* With `delete`, however, this is not possible - that is, I haven't been able to find a way to implement this same behaviour yet.As such, if you did a double free using `delete`, then the File + Line # will just tell you where the memory was allocated.
-(Trust me, this annoys me too)
-* Thus, the only way to conclusively what the File + Line # represents is to actually just look at the source code and see for yourself.
-The information will be valuable either way, but it's definitely an annoying issue that I'm still trying to get around.
+* If the double free occurred by using `free()`, then the File + Line # will refer to where this second `free()` was called.
+If the double free occured using `delete`, however, the File + Line # will just refer to where the memory was initially allocated.
+This is something that isn't accounted for in the output (as simply navigating to the file + line # will be helpful anyway), and it's a result of the way that C++ handles the `delete` operator - `new` can easily be wrapped to use `__FILE__` and `__LINE__`, but `delete` not so much.
+Trust me, it annoys me too :(
 * On the bright side, however, because of the way that this free-after-free mechanism works, double frees won't (usually) cause your program to crash.
 Nice :)